 Continue onward to the El Born district where you can take a lunch break at Bar De Pla.
 A small, cute tapas bar with a relaxed atmosphere.
 The squid and ink croquettes along with ham & roasted meat Croquettes and cervezas was a nice meal.

 From there, visit the Picasso Museum where the line may be long but worth the wait.
 The museum contains his works before he ventured to Paris and made a name for himself.
 Next stop, the beach!
 Continue south to Barceloneta where a massive throng of tourists and locals fill the sidewalks and streets along with ample cafes and dining establishments.

 Later in the evening dinner was at La Flauta.
-Food and service here is top notch.
-The combo of grilled calamari, cuttlefish, and sardines drizzled with olive oil were fresh and tender washing it down with a nice Sauvignon Blanc.
+Food and service here are top-notch.
+The combo of grilled calamari, cuttlefish, and sardines drizzled with olive oil was fresh and tender washing it down with a nice Sauvignon Blanc.
 There was also an accompaniment of bread with tomatoes and oil; not actual tomatoes but it was drizzled with a puree and olive oil.